Skip to main content

 Jason and David Benham are twin brothers, Religious Right activists and entrepreneurs who operate Benham Companies, a conglomerate providing real estate, property management and marketing services, as well as the Benham Foundation, which channels company profits towards conservative social causes.

-• Called an Islamic community center a “den of iniquity” and referred to Muslims as “the enemy attacking America.”Compared the fight against marriage equality to opposing Nazi Germany.
+• Called an Islamic community center a “den of iniquity(link is external)” and referred to Muslims as “the enemy attacking America.”Compared the fight against marriage equality to opposing Nazi Germany(link is external).

 Rafael Cruz